bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 collection.UpdateOne(filter: ..., update: ..., options: new UpdateOptions() { IsUpsert = true });
 ```

 The upsert operation can be a workaround for managing concurrency in the absence of a transaction.
 Because we do not have a transaction, we cannot verify before insertion that a particular record does not yet exist.
-Instead, we can use the upsert method, which allows atomic querying and insertion / modification.
+Instead, we can use the upsert method, which allows atomic querying and insertion/modification.

 !!! note "`merge`"
     Note: In SQL, the `merge` command provides a similar solution.